MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>
 <summary>What should I do if one or more of the course teams weren't created after synchronization?</summary>

-Each Moodle course must have at least one faculty and one student matched to a Microsoft 365 Microsoft Entra UPN account.
+Each Moodle course must have at least one faculty and one student matched to a Microsoft 365 account username.
 The team can't be created if the synchronization doesn't find a match.

 Each team course instance must have an owner, and the synchronization sets the faculty as the owner, with assumption that the faculty has Teams license.
 <br>